jpspann91/Refactor_Homework_Due09-18/README.md

 # Horiseon's Landing Page

-Horiseons Landing page is a place to visit to get general information on the company Horiseon and the services they offer
+Horiseons Landing page is a place to get general information on the company Horiseon and the services they offer

 ## Usage